 Alexander joined Watsi on November 26th, 2014.
-Five years ago, Alexander became the 693rd member to automatically support a new Watsi patient every month.
-Since then, 5,260 more people have become monthly donors!
-Alexander's most recent donation traveled 5,700 miles to support Hen, a rice farmer from Cambodia, to fund bilateral cataract surgery.
+Eight years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexander's most recent donation traveled 6,400 miles to support Valentina, a beautiful baby girl from Bolivia, to fund heart surgery.